Value Investing, Strategy & Screening Guide + eBook/pdf

 To determine the real value, value investors usually ignore the stock price and look at the entire company.
 Value investors will examine a company’s sales data, financial reports, holdings, real estate, patents, intellectual property, research and development, and many other factors.

-The dream of value investors is to find a good stock that the market dramatically undervalues.
-Thus, many value investors are bargain hunters who are seeking the most bang for their buck.
+Value investors dream of finding a good stock that the market dramatically undervalues.
+Thus, many value investors are bargain hunters seeking the most bang for their buck.

 Many value investment strategies emphasize the intrinsic or real value of stocks.
-A popular value formula is to calculate the amount of cash a company generates.
+A popular value formula calculates the amount of cash a company generates.
 To determine the intrinsic value, investors examine a wide variety of metrics.

 Another popular belief of value investors is that investment industry professionals and the media cannot be trusted.
 These investors think the only reliable information about a company is the financial data.
 They ignore everything else.

-A classic value investing strategy is to seek companies with a share price that is way below the intrinsic values per share.
+A classic value investing strategy seeks companies with share prices that are far below the intrinsic value per share.
 Followers of this strategy believe that the stock price will rise over time to reflect the company’s real value.

-Most value investors are focused on the company fundamentals; this means they focus on the financial reports, income statements, balance sheets, etc. Essentially, there are numbers of people who use financial data to help them estimate intrinsic value.
-Value investing is often confusing because there are many such financial metrics and calculations.
+Most value investors are focused on the company fundamentals, which means they focus on financial reports, income statements, balance sheets, etc. Many investors use financial data to help them estimate intrinsic value.
+Value investing is often confusing because of the many such financial metrics and calculations.

-The value gurus add to the confusion by emphasizing different sets of numbers and factors.
-Warren Buffett emphasizes the future free cash flow as one of the company’s most important criteria.
-However, Buffett’s teacher Ben Graham emphasized the ability of a company to generate dividends for its investors consistently.
+The value gurus add to the confusion by emphasizing different numbers and factors.
+Warren Buffett emphasizes future free cash flow as one of the company’s most important criteria.
+However, Buffett’s teacher, Ben Graham, emphasized the ability of a company to consistently generate dividends for its investors.

-Most value investors practice a buy and hold investment strategy.
-In buy and hold, a person purchases a stock and keeps it for a long time.
+Most value investors practice a buy-and-hold investment strategy.
+In buy and hold, a person purchases and keeps a stock for a long time.

 The classic value investing idea is that you will not lose money on a stock that holds its intrinsic value.
-The usual value investing challenge is to identify the low-priced undervalued stocks with high intrinsic value.
+The usual value investing challenge is identifying low-priced, undervalued stocks with high intrinsic value.

 Most value investors can be considered contrarians because they assume popular wisdom about stocks is wrong.
 A good way to think of value investing is that it believes the market is always wrong.